Francis Fukuyama: Current views

-Fukuyama believes the US has a right to promote its own values in the world, but more along the lines of what he calls "realistic Wilsonianism", with military intervention only as a last resort and only in addition to other measures.
+Fukuyama believes the US has a right to promote its own values in the world, along the lines of what he calls "realistic Wilsonianism", which he contrasts with neoconservatism and "cynical realism."

 The US should instead stimulate political and economic development and gain a better understanding of what happens in other countries.
 The best instruments are setting a good example and providing education and, in many cases, money.
 The secret of development, be it political or economic, is that it never comes from outsiders, but always from people in the country itself.
 One thing the US proved to have excelled in during the aftermath of World War II was the formation of international institutions.
 A return to support for these structures would combine American power with international legitimacy, but such measures require a lot of patience.
 This is the central thesis of his 2006 work America at the Crossroads.

 In a 2006 essay in The New York Times Magazine strongly critical of the invasion, he identified neoconservatism with Leninism.
 He wrote that neoconservatives "believed that history can be pushed along with the right application of power and will.
 Leninism was a tragedy in its Bolshevik version, and it has returned as farce when practiced by the United States.
 Neoconservatism, as both a political symbol and a body of thought, has evolved into something I can no longer support."

-Fukuyama announced the end of the neoconservative moment and argued for the demilitarization of the War on Terrorism:
+Fukuyama announced the end of the neoconservative moment and argued for the demilitarization of the war on terrorism:

 [W]ar is the wrong metaphor for the broader struggle, since wars are fought at full intensity and have clear beginnings and endings.
 Meeting the jihadist challenge is more of a "long, twilight struggle" [quoting John F. Kennedy's inaugural address] whose core is not a military campaign but a political contest for the hearts and minds of ordinary Muslims around the world.

 Fukuyama endorsed Barack Obama in the 2008 US presidential election.
 He states:

 I'm voting for Barack Obama this November for a very simple reason.
 It is hard to imagine a more disastrous presidency than that of George W. Bush.
 It was bad enough that he launched an unnecessary war and undermined the standing of the United States throughout the world in his first term.
 But in the waning days of his administration, he is presiding over a collapse of the American financial system and broader economy that will have consequences for years to come.
 As a general rule, democracies don't work well if voters do not hold political parties accountable for failure.
 While John McCain is trying desperately to pretend that he never had anything to do with the Republican Party, I think it would be a travesty to reward the Republicans for failure on such a grand scale.